 This scenario happened in the Weekdone office.
 While one of us was preparing to have another team meeting to discuss how employee reporting tool’s new feature should be communicated to the users, the rest of the group decided to declare a war on meetings.
 Not just a simple battle against inefficient meetings, but a thermonuclear one.

 According to researchers Alexandra Luong and Steven Rogelberg, the more meetings employees attend, the more exhausted they feel and the higher they perceive their workload to be.
-What is more, did you know that:
+Check out these statistics that drive our point home:

 - Professionals lose 31 hours per month to ineffective meetings (that is almost four work-days).

 - 91% of meeting attendees admit to daydreaming during meetings.

 - Unnecessary meetings cost around $37 billion to US businesses alone.

 - Most of busy professionals (89%) believe that technology will make meetings easier in the future.

 There are tons of depressing statistics that confirm previous facts.
 Yet, there is no sign that businesses are decreasing their team meeting times.
 This may be because the indicators seem worlds apart.